Project overview Joint Funding

 PEVIDS (Personalized Tertiary Cancer Prevention)

-Program: MDEB Funding Line: UPGRADE Project type: study-related research project Entity: colon cancer Status: current
+Program: MDEB Funding Line: UPGRADE Project type: study-related research project Entity: colon cancer Status: completed

 Involved Partnersites